linear/linear-vscode-connect-extension/README.md

   { createIfNone: true }
 );

-if (!session) {
+if (session) {
-  vscode.window.showErrorMessage(
-    `We weren't able to log you into Linear when trying to open the issue.` );
-  return;
-}

   const linearClient = new LinearClient({
     accessToken: session.accessToken,
   });

   console.log("Acquired a Linear API session", {
     account: session.account,
   });
+} else {
+  console.error(
+    "Something went wrong, could not acquire a Linear API session."
+  );
+}
 ```

-For a finished extension using `linear-connect` to authenticate you can check out our own "Open issue in Linear" extension.
+To see a demo of how to use it in practice, check out our simple [Open issue in Linear](https://github.com/linear/linear-vscode-open-issue) extension.